swoopsta/LEMP-Server-Xenial-16.04/readme.md

 sudo rm -f /var/www/yourdomain.com/html/wp-content/plugins/hello.php sudo mkdir -p /var/www/yourdomain.com/html/wp-content/uploads
 ```
-If you're transfering a site over, it's time to upload any files you might have (themes, plugins, uploads, etc, wp-config, etc).
+If you're transferring a site over, it's time to upload any files you might have (themes, plugins, uploads, etc, wp-config, etc).
 You'll want to do this before assigning permissions to the directories.
 If not, proceed to the next step.

 ##### **Secure WordPress**
 Once you're done uploading files, we'll want to secure WordPress' directory and file permissions.